 The Eagles’ quarterback situation is a mess

 The key talking point of the Eagles’ 2020 season was their quarterback situation.
-Carson Wentz played like a shadow of the passer who once won the league’s MVP award.
+Carson Wentz played like a shadow of the passer who once won five national championships at North Dakota State.
 This season, he tied for the league lead in interceptions thrown, with 15, despite only playing in 12 games.

 Unfortunately, the alternative isn’t much of an improvement, if any.
 Rookie passer Jalen Hurts, who replaced Wentz as the starter for the final four games, completed barely over half of his passes.
 Hurts himself was benched under controversial circumstances for third-stringer Nate Sudfeld late in the Eagles’ finale against Washington.

 According to NFL reporter Ian Rapoport, Pederson’s firing dramatically improved the chances of Wentz returning to Philadelphia.
 Wentz was on the verge of demanding a trade, according to ESPN’s Chris Mortensen, as the relationship between himself and the organization had “fractured” after his benching.

 Not all coaches are lucky enough to have their quarterback controversies involve tandems such as Joe Montana and Steve Young.

 As if the quarterback situation weren’t bad enough, the Eagles could be $80 million above the salary cap by the time 2021 rolls around.

 Due to the financial impacts of the COVID-19 pandemic, the NFL salary cap is expected to decrease to no less than $175 million.
 This is bad news for the Eagles and free-wheeling general manager Howie Roseman, who many fans point to as the true cause of the Eagles’ misfortune.